 Poetry serves as a powerful medium of communication and confession between the author and the audience, offering an intimate and profound connection that is both timeless and deeply relevant to the young generation.
 As young people navigate the unique challenges of the modern era, poetry provides an essential platform for self-discovery, empathy, and social awareness, helping to foster a more connected and compassionate world.

 That is the introduction to my anthology.
 I have personally hand-picked these poems that embody the virtues of what poetry is.
 I hope that by reading the poems and listening to the songs in this anthology, you will have a more positive outlook on life, and we will form an invisible bond that will last.
 Now go and emerge yourself into this amazing world of poetry!

+Harry

+I admire the generous and welcoming tone of the anthology project, but as I write in a marginal note on p.
+4, I’m concerned that your definition—“poetry is feelings written on paper”—is too broad.
+See that marginal note for more specifics regarding that concern, as well as subsequent notes that identify departures from that definition, such as when you argue that music and poetry are synonymous, or when you discuss both the lyrics of a song and its instrumentation.
+I come away from the essay uncertain as to what exactly your ideas of poetry and “good poetry” are, in part because of these unexplained contradictions.
+Your work on rhyme might be one way to resolve some of these issues, narrowing your definition to works (poems, songs, even mnemonic devices) that rhyme.
+But as of now I don’t see how this section fits into the rest of your definition or criteria.
+I would encourage you to reconsider your definition and criteria such that you provide a clearer, more consistent sense of what is or isn’t poetry, as far as you’re concerned.
+Then I would encourage you to look closely at more of your examples so as to demonstrate with models what for you qualifies as the best poetry.
+Please see my marginal notes for more specifics, and please let me know if you have questions.

+C+

 References: